Menditect/documentation/docs/mta/test-configuration.md

 ## Properties

+### Key
+The identifying number assigned by MTA that is used in the [MTA Public API](api) endpoints.

 ### Name
 The name of the Test Configuration.
+The name will be displayed in the Test Configuration overview.

 ## Description
 A description of the Test Configuration.